-Your website is your most important digital marketing asset.
-When you get it right it helps your business grow, from attracting new customers to providing existing customers with an outstanding experience.
+Your website is your most important digital asset.
+When you get it right, it helps your business grow, from attracting new customers to providing existing customers with an outstanding experience.
 Choosing the right content management system (CMS) for your website and your business is therefore critical.
-We see many businesses struggling to achieve their goals because their CMS is holding them back – from slow page loading to obstructive administration to not having the features marketeers need.
+We see many businesses struggling to achieve their goals because their CMS is holding them back, from slow page loading to obstructive administration to not having the features marketers need.

-In this piece, we’ll highlight advantages and disadvantages for both platforms to help you make the best decision for your website.
+In this piece, we’ll highlight the advantages and disadvantages of both platforms to help you make the best decision for your website.

 New features include: